estyxx/madedotcom.github.io/posts/2022-10-07-hacktoberfest.md

 -   You can learn so much

-    Digging into the library's code, it's one of my favourite hobbies.
+    Digging into a library's code is one of my favourite hobbies.
 You can learn so much about the language and the patterns because they use advanced techniques you don't usually think about.
 If you use these tools every day, you are already familiar with them, so they are not strangers, so don't be afraid to check what is